MoOx/phenomic/docs/content/index.md

 ---
-metaTitle: "Phenomic, a static website generator for creating dynamic websites"
+metaTitle: "Phenomic, a modern website generator based on the React and Webpack ecosystem"
 title: ""
 layout: Homepage
 ---

-> Modern static website generator for creating dynamic websites using React components.

 **Note that _Phenomic_ is under active development**, so do not hesitate to:

 - Ask questions on [the support chat](https://gitter.im/MoOx/phenomic),
 - [Open an issue](https://github.com/MoOx/phenomic/issues/new)
-  when you find a bug (or think you have one).
+  when you think you find a bug or want to discuss about features or enhancements.

+---

 ## Easy to use